Determining where growth is occurring in the VMware vCenter Server database (1028356)

 By default, Microsoft SQL uses the full recovery model for the databases.
 Due to the large number of transactions with the vCenter Server database, VMware uses a warning during the installer that indicates the recovery model that is set in the database.
 For example:

 Regardless of the recovery model, VMware recommends that you take regular backups of the database and that a truncate of the transaction log is performed at the same time as the backup.
-This regular maintenance prevents the size of the transaction logs from posing a problem to the amount of disk space available to the system.
-For more information on the transaction logs, including how to shrink them, see:
+This regular maintenance prevents the size of the transaction logs from posing an issue to the amount of disk space available to the system.
+For more information on the transaction logs and how to shrink them, see:

-Note: If your problem still exists after trying the steps in this article:
+Note: If your issue still exists after trying the steps in this article:

 - Gather the VMware Support Script Data.
 For more information, see Collecting diagnostic information for VMware products (1008524).